openwallet-foundation/owl-agent-test-harness/TEST_DEV_GUIDE.md

 The test harness run script supports the use of [tags](https://behave.readthedocs.io/en/latest/tutorial.html?highlight=tags#controlling-things-with-tags) in the feature files to be able to narrow down a test set to be executed.
 The general tags currently utilized are as follows:

 - @AcceptanceTest - Tests based on requirements specifically stated in the RFC.
-These are tests that will run to verify confirmance of the implemented protocol in the Agents.
+These are tests that will run to verify conformance of the implemented protocol in the Agents.
 - @DerivedFunctionalTest - Tests derived on requirements but not specifically stated in the RFC.
 - @P1 - Test Priority
 - @P2 - Test Priority